-Postgraduate Diploma in Science (PGDipSci)
+Postgraduate Diploma in Science (PGDipSci) in Computer Science

 PGDipSci develops cutting-edge skills in Computer Science.
 It is designed for students who have a BSc with a major in Computer Science.
 It can be regarded as the preparatory year for a masters degree in Computer Science.